politeauthority/automox-worklets/reverse-shell/README.md

  - Connect to device from SSH server

 ## Docker Container as SSH Server
+This section assumes you have a base line understanding of Docker, running containers and have already installed Docker on the server.

 Running the SSH server your worklet connects to in a Docker container has multiple security advantages.
  - It limits the access the device has to your server.
-The account/ machine the tunnel exposes can be limited to an
- - Create an empty directory that will be mounted to the Open SSH container to presist data between instances of the container running.
+The device will only be connected to a very minimal server, and not have access to the server as a whole.
+ - Docker containers can be very ephemeral, and shutdown anytime you dont expect or want remote connections.
+The server can be shutdown with just `docker stop openssh`.

 ### Run the Container
 More info about this docker image, and other available options at [https://hub.docker.com/r/linuxserver/openssh-server](https://hub.docker.com/r/linuxserver/openssh-server).